Pere Ubu gets through the day Screenshot

 1. Please remember that all in-store appearances must be approved in advance.

-2. Mr Thomas gets nervous when the record store owner / manager offers free cds or merchandise.
+2. Mr. Thomas gets nervous when the record store owner / manager offers free cds or merchandise.
 Should the record store want to make a gift the transaction shall be handled by a third party (the Record Company rep).
-The third party shall approach Mr Thomas discreetly, describing what gift is offered.
-Mr Thomas will then okay a formal presentation at which brief, formal speeches of presentation and acceptance are made.
+The third party shall approach Mr. Thomas discreetly, describing what gift is offered.
+Mr. Thomas will then okay a formal presentation at which brief, formal speeches of presentation and acceptance are made.

 3. The Record Company representative must do the following:

-• Immediately on arrival introduce Mr Thomas to as many people as possible, pointing out interesting facts & aiding the flow of conversation.
-Do not let Mr Thomas stand around like a lemon.
+• Immediately on arrival introduce Mr. Thomas to as many people as possible, pointing out interesting facts & aiding the flow of conversation.
+Do not let Mr. Thomas stand around like a lemon.

-• IN-STORE ONLY: As soon as possible Mr Thomas must be guided to a chair from which he may play his accordion & dominate the immediate space in an absolutist manner.
+• IN-STORE ONLY: As soon as possible Mr. Thomas must be guided to a chair from which he may play his accordion & dominate the immediate space in an absolutist manner.

-• Mr Thomas should not be referred to as Dave or touched in an overly familiar way.
+• Mr. Thomas should not be referred to as 'Dave' or touched in an overly familiar way.
 His name is David.
 Shaking hands is all the physical contact that should be needed.

-4. The record store MUST NOT play any Pere Ubu recordings for the duration of Mr Thomas' visit.
+4. The record store MUST NOT play any Pere Ubu recordings for the duration of Mr. Thomas' visit.
 It is simply too embarrassing, draws undue attention to his presence & most importantly forces him to withdraw into a protective shell of weird uncommunicativeness.
 This is not desirable.

 5. Please remember that the first 30 seconds of arrival in-store sets the tone for the entire episode.
-If Mr Thomas is allowed to slip into an Outcast Lemon Mode you will have an unsatisfactory experience.
+If Mr. Thomas is allowed to slip into an Outcast Lemon Mode, you will have an unsatisfactory experience.
 INTRODUCE HIM.
 ENCOURAGE CONVERSATION.
 TAKE UP ANY SLACK.
 If you know a fan who wants to meet him then by all means introduce them.
-Mr Thomas prefers civilians.
+Mr. Thomas prefers civilians.
 He wants to be approached.
 He wants to talk in these circumstances since that's what the gig is.

-Mr Thomas can be the most charming & exciting personality if very simple steps are taken to avoid awkwardness.
+Mr. Thomas can be the most charming & exciting personality if very simple steps are taken to avoid awkwardness.
 Once he gets rolling there are no problems, you can sit back, relax & observe a professional smarming his way into the hearts of all around him.
 The initial stages, however, are critical.
-Keep in mind that Mr Thomas undertakes these events as a performance.
+Keep in mind that Mr. Thomas undertakes these events as a performance.

 MEET & GREETs are not a problem because of the informal nature of the event.